harvester/docs/docs/install/iso-install.md

 	![choose-installation-mode.png](/img/v1.2/install/choose-installation-mode.png)

-	- `Create a new Harvester cluster`: Select this option to create an entirely new Harvester cluster.
+	- `Create a new Harvester cluster`: creates an entirely new Harvester cluster.

-	- `Join an existing Harvester cluster`: Select this option to join an existing Harvester cluster.
+	- `Join an existing Harvester cluster`: joins an existing Harvester cluster.
 You need the VIP and cluster token of the cluster you want to join.

 	- `Install Harvester binaries only`: If you choose this option, additional setup is required after the first bootup.